jravetch/blinkinlabs.github.io/blinkytape/docs/_posts/2013-12-05-troubleshooting.md

 However, all is not lost.
 It may be possible to fix this by installing a newer driver.
 Check with your graphics chip/card manufacturer and install their latest.
 For example, we were able to resolve this by updating the drivers for a computer with Intel HD 3000 graphics.

-We're also working on a new version of DiscoParty that doesn't require OpenGL - it can now be found in the examples/experimental section of our Processing package, [here](https://github.com/Blinkinlabs/BlinkyTape_Processing/tree/master/examples/experimental/DiscoParty_Burst).

 ## I just made a custom Arduino program and uploaded it to my BlinkyTape!
 But...it doesn't seem to be doing anything.
 Uh oh.
 It's possible to create Arduino sketches that will compile just fine, but will then crash when it tries to run on your BlinkyTape.
 There are a few reasons for this: using too much memory, asking for something from a memory location that's not defined, dividing by zero...that sort of thing.
 Some of these will put your Arduino in a state where it doesn't want to accept another sketch.